fission/blog.fission.io/content/penetration_bruteforcing_function_fission.md

 # Introduction

 [Gobuster](https://github.com/OJ/gobuster) is a tool for bruteforcing websites Directory/File, DNS and VHost written in Go.
 It enables penetration testing and and brute forcing for hackers and testers.
 In this tutorial we will use Gobuster with Fission's binary environment to run it for specific sites and for specific patterns listed in a text file.
+Fission allows the teams doing penetration testing to focus on code and execution rather than understanding all things around infrastructure.

 # Setup